nfdi4plants/ARCCommander/README.md

     ```

 4. Quit and start a fresh terminal for this to take effect.
-5. Run arcCommander from the terminal by executing `arc`
+5. Run arcCommander from the terminal by executing `arc`.
 6. MacOS security note: On first execution, MacOS will not allow arc to be run.
 Instead it opens a pop-up:
 > "arc" cannot be opened because it is from an unidentified developer
-7. Open the Security Panel in system Preferences via terminal
-  `open "x-apple.systempreferences:com.apple.preference.security"` or Applications -> System Preferences -> "Security & Privacy".
+7. Open the Security Panel in system Preferences (Applications -> System Preferences -> "Security & Privacy") or by executing the follwing command in your terminal  :

+    ```bash
+    open "x-apple.systempreferences:com.apple.preference.security"
+    ```

 In the "General" tab click the bottom-right button "Allow Anyway" right next to
 > arc was blocked from use because it is not from an identified developer.
 8. Head back to the terminal and execute `arc` again.
 Another pop-up will ask you to confirm by clicking "Open".
-9. Check that arc is properly installed by executing `arc --version`.
+9. Check that arc is properly installed by executing
+    ```bash
+    arc --version
+    ```

+You should see the following or similar message:

+> Start processing parameterless command.
+>
+> Start Arc Version
+> v0.2.1
+> Done processing command.

 ---